 4. Offer Different Perspectives

 A presentation to your superiors is never complete without a form of benchmarking.
-As your boss analyzes your proposals, they want to compare them to best practices in that area to gauge its potential.
+As your boss analyzes your proposals, they want to compare them to best practices in that area to gauge their potential.

 You need to carry out quality research on past case studies relating to your presentation and also look at others who have done something similar for comparison.